-6.3.3 Accessory Buildings or Structures
+5.5.3 Accessory Buildings or Structures

-- 6.3.3.1 Accessory buildings or structures associated with an existing residential, commercial, industrial, institutional or agricultural use such as detached garages, tool sheds, gazebos and other similar structures or additions to existing accessory buildings or structures will be permitted subject to the following: - there is no feasible alternative to locate the building or structure outside of the hazardous lands; and, - a technical site-specific study demonstrates that all hazards/risks associated with unstable soils or unstable bedrock have been adequately addressed.
+- 5.5.3.1 Accessory buildings or structures associated with an existing residential, commercial, industrial, institutional or agricultural use such as detached garages, tool sheds, gazebos and other similar structures or additions to existing accessory buildings or structures will be permitted subject to the following: - there is no feasible alternative to locate the building or structure outside of the hazardous lands; and, - a technical site-specific study demonstrates that all hazards/risks associated with unstable soils or unstable bedrock have been adequately addressed.

-6.3.4 Infrastructure
+5.5.4 Infrastructure

-- 6.3.4.1 Public infrastructure (roads, sewers, flood and/or erosion control works, water supply,) and various utilities (pipelines) will be permitted within hazardous lands associated with unstable soil or bedrock subject to the following: - an approved Environmental Assessment, or other comprehensive plan that is supported by CVCA, demonstrates that all alternatives to avoid the hazard have been considered and that the proposed alignment minimizes encroachment into the hazard to the greatest extent possible; and, - a more detailed site-specific study (i.e., a geotechnical study) demonstrates how the risks to public safety and impacts to the hazard will be mitigated, if not included in the above-noted plan(s).
+5.5.4.1 Public infrastructure (roads, sewers, flood and/or erosion control works, water supply,) and various utilities (pipelines) will may be permitted within hazardous lands associated with unstable soil or bedrock subject to the following:

+- an approved Environmental Assessment, or other comprehensive plan that is supported by CVCA, demonstrates that all alternatives to avoid the hazard have been considered and that the proposed alignment minimizes encroachment into the hazard to the greatest extent possible; and, - a more detailed site-specific study (i.e., a geotechnical study) demonstrates how the risks to public safety and impacts to the hazard will be mitigated, if not included in the abovenoted plan(s); and - it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, pollution, or the conservation of land will not be affected.

-6.3.5 Fill Placement, Excavation and/or Grade Modifications
+5.5.5 Fill Placement, Excavation and/or Grade Modifications